KaiquanMah/llm-trust-lens/README.md

 6. Use an existing experiment yaml file or create a new experiment yaml file in the [experiment yaml folder](https://github.com/KaiquanMah/llm-trust-lens/tree/main/config/experiment)
    * We recommend creating separate experiment yaml files to trace back to each experiment's configuration (eg ollama vs api, the model you use, zeroshot vs fewshot, thresholdtest or not)

-### 5.1.2.
+#### 5.1.2.
 Run Ollama/Local Model Experiments

-* For Ollama models, we have ran the pipeline successfully for 6 models
+* For Ollama models, we ran the pipeline successfully for 6 models
   ```
   llama3.2:3b
   qwen3:8b (Mixture-of-Experts LLM)